loda-lang/loda-programs/programs/oeis/list2.md

 * [A223133](http://oeis.org/A223133) ([L18 program](A223133.asm)): Number of distinct sums i+j+k with i,j,k >= 0, i*j*k <= n and gcd(i,j,k) <= 1.
 * [A223134](http://oeis.org/A223134) ([L04 program](A223134.asm)): Number of distinct sums i+j+k with i,j,k >= 0, i*j*k <= n.
 * [A223249](http://oeis.org/A223249) ([L10 program](A223249.asm)): Two-loop graph coloring a rectangular array: number of n X 2 0..4 arrays where 0..4 label nodes of a graph with edges 0,1 1,2 2,0 0,3 3,4 4,0 and every array movement to a horizontal or vertical neighbor moves along an edge of this graph.
+* [A223395](http://oeis.org/A223395) ([L24 program](A223395.asm)): 4 X 4 square grid graph coloring a rectangular array: number of n X 1 0..15 arrays where 0..15 label nodes of the square grid graph and every array movement to a horizontal or vertical neighbor moves along an edge of this graph.
 * [A223711](http://oeis.org/A223711) ([L11 program](A223711.asm)): Number of n X 2 0..1 arrays with row sums and column sums unimodal.
 * [A223718](http://oeis.org/A223718) ([L17 program](A223718.asm)): Number of nX1 0..2 arrays with rows, antidiagonals and columns unimodal.
 * [A223833](http://oeis.org/A223833) ([L11 program](A223833.asm)): Number of n X 3 0..1 arrays with rows and antidiagonals unimodal and columns nondecreasing.